Nicomedes Santa Cruz: Biography

-He made his theater debut in 1957 at the Teatro Municipal de Chile, with the company Pancho Fierro, in a show called Black Rhythms of Peru.
+In the 1960s and 1970s Santa Cruz published four poetry collections, many short stories, and two poetry collections: Décimas (1960), Cumanana (1964), Canto a mi Perú (Song to Peru) (1966), Ritmos Negros del Perú (Black Rhythms of Peru) (1971), Antología: décimas y poemas (Anthology: Decimas and Poems) (1971), and Rimactampu: rimas al Rimac (Rimactampu: Rhymes to the River Rimac) (1972).
 He also ventured into journalism, radio, and television.
 During his travels, he continued to participate in events promoting Afro-Peruvian folklore, notably his address at the first Black Arts Festival, held in Cañete, in August 1971.
 In 1974 he traveled for the first time to Africa, where in Dakar, Senegal, he participated in the symposium "Négritude et Amérique Latine" with his lecture "Aportes de las civilizaciones africanas al folklore del Peru".
-That same year he traveled to Cuba and México, participating in a series of television programs, as well as later trips to Japan (1976), Colombia (1978), Cuba, Canción Protesta Encuentro (1967), Cuba (1979), Panama (1980).
+That same year he traveled to Cuba and Mexico, participating in a series of television programs, as well as later trips to Japan (1976), Colombia (1978), Cuba, Canción Protesta Encuentro (1967), Cuba (1979), Panama (1980).

-In 1980 he moved to Madrid, where he lived until his death, working as a journalist at Radio Exterior de España.
+In 1980 he moved to Madrid, where he lived until his death.
+In 1982 he began working as a journalist at Radio Exterior de España.
 In 1987 he began collaborating in preparing a series of LP record albums called Espana en su Folklore, a collection of songbooks from Spain and America.
+In 1988, he was diagnosed with lung cancer and underwent a successful medical procedure.
 In 1989 he taught a seminar on African culture in Santo Domingo (Dominican Republic) and the following year participated in the expedition Adventure 92, touring ports in Mexico and Central America.
+He also involved in many projects for the quincentennial commemoration of Columbus's arrival in the Americas.

-He died of lung cancer on February 5, 1992, after surgery at the Clinical Hospital in Madrid.
+He died after a recurrence of lung cancer on February 5, 1992, after surgery at the Clinical Hospital in Madrid.